GistScore: Learning Better Representations for In-Context Example Selection with Gist Bottlenecks

 \subsection{Multi-Task Training}

-The approach described in \S~\ref{sec:example_gisting} requires having enough training data for task $t$ to fine-tune the gisting model.
-Even with an abundance of data, the additional training step limits the method's ease of use.
-In this section we describe a multi-task pretraining method which enables the gisting model to be used out-of-the-box on new tasks without any additional training.
-This preserves a key advantage of ICL: the entire pipeline may be used with new tasks, task categories, and prompt templates without any training.
-The main idea is to learn gist tokens that encode both the task instruction and the input.
-Formally, given an initial LM and a collection of datasets $\mathcal{D}_{\text{multi}} = \bigcup_{t \in T} \{(t, x, y): (x, y) \in \mathcal{D}_t\}$ spanning tasks $T$, we train the model to predict $y$ given the inputs $[t, x, G]$ where $G$ is the attention bottleneck as before.
-This is equivalent to minimizing the following distillation objective:
+While task-specific finetuning with the approach described in \S~\ref{sec:example_gisting} can yield greater performance, it shares the ease-of-use limitations prior to trained methods described in \S~\ref{sec:prelim}.
+To address we propose a multi-task training approach that enables the gisting model to be used out-of-the-box on new tasks without any additional training.
+This preserves the key advantage of ICL: the entire pipeline may be used with new tasks, domains, and prompt templates without any training.

+The key idea is to encode both the task instruction and the example input so that the model can distinguish the task and extract task-specific salient information from the input.
+Formally, given an initial LM and a collection of datasets $\mathcal{D}_{M} = \bigcup_{t \in T} \{(t, x, y): (x, y) \in \mathcal{D}_t\}$ spanning tasks $T$, we train the model to predict $y$ given the input sequence $[t, x, G]$ where $t$ is the task instruction and $G$ is the attention bottleneck as before.
+This is equivalent to minimizing the following multi-task distillation objective: